Inaugural Summer Festival

-The Unbound Symphony’s Summer Festival is a three-day summer gathering of approximately fifty professional musicians from the pacific northwest.
+The Unbound Symphony’s Inaugural Summer Festival is a three-day summer gathering of approximately fifty professional musicians in the pacific northwest.
 Our goal is to celebrate and empower women and female-identifying musicians and use music as a way to express ourselves artistically and uplift the community.

 Participants rehearse orchestral repertoire, take part in wellness and reflection sessions, engage in community service, and conclude with a public, family-friendly performance.